What's on in Malaga

 Semana Santa: Easter in Malaga

-Semana Santa (Holy Week, or simply Easter Week in English) is not just a religious festival, it’s a deep-rooted tradition dating back centuries.
-This week-long event brings together whole communities and has in recent decades become a major tourist attraction, especially in the major cities in the south of Spain, such as Malaga and Seville.
-In Malaga during this week, the city is paralysed by religious fervour.
-So if you’re counting on getting around without problems, or expecting to have […]
+Semana Santa (Holy Week, or simply Easter Week in English) is not just a religious festival… it’s a deep-rooted tradition dating back centuries.
+This week-long event brings together whole communities and has, in recent decades, become a major tourist attraction, especially in the major cities in the south of Spain, such as Malaga and Seville.
+During this week, Malaga is […]

 la noche en blanco malaga